-Kingdom of the Blue Whale for iPhone review
+Kingdom of the Blue Whale full review

 If you enjoy spending time with jigsaw puzzles but would like a more portable solution, you might like I-Play's Kingdom of the Blue Whale.
 Available for the iPhone, iPod Touch and iPad, this puzzle app is easy on the eyes and easy to understand.
 From the built-in library of National Geographic photographs or from your own photo library you can create virtual jigsaw puzzles of 6, 20, 30, or 42 pieces.
 With the multitouch interface, several people can work together to piece together the puzzle as adjacent pieces easily snap together.
 Once complete, you can share the completed puzzles via e-mail or built-in Facebook integration.